nellore/docs.rail.bio/docs/dbgap.md

 ```
 dbgap:<SRA run accession number>(tab)0(tab)<sample label>
 ```
 where a run accession number from SRA begins with `SRR`, `ERR`, or `DRR`.
+An example manifest file is the [test manifest file](https://raw.githubusercontent.com/nellore/rail/master/ex/secure.manifest) used in the previous section.
 Every Rail-RNA command analyzing dbGaP data should include the command-line parameters `--secure-stack-name dbgap --profile dbgap --dbgap-key [the key file with the NGC extension you download]` and should write to the secure bucket created by the administrator.
 An example command follows.
 ```
 rail-rna go elastic
   -m dbgap.manifest